mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Open Picker Button

-- The `OpenPickerButtonProps` prop has been replaced by a `openPickerButton` component props slot:
+- The `OpenPickerButtonProps` prop has been replaced by a `openPickerButton` component slots props:

   ```diff
    <DatePicker